The thing is to stalk your calling in a certain skilled and supple way,

 4. I once listened to a podcast with an Olympic performance coach.
 Here are three questions he asks his clients that you can ask of a problematic draft: 1) What am I not saying that needs to be said?
 2) What am I saying that’s not being heard?
 3) What’s being said that I’m not hearing?

-[These notes are for a workshop on Strategies for Getting Unstuck and Energizing Your Prose for the 2019 Northwestern Summer Writers’ Conference.]
+[These notes are for Part 1 of a workshop on Strategies for Getting Unstuck and Energizing Your Prose for the 2019 Northwestern Summer Writers’ Conference.]